 - Minimizing the use of personal devices on the production floor;

 - limiting access to sites or applications on work computers;

 - monitoring emails and certain computer activity;

 - training employees on proper decorum and security.

-Call center agents are the frontline brand representatives and responsible for fraud control, therefore, they must adhere to company core values and behaviors expected of them.
+Call center agents are the frontline brand representatives and are responsible for fraud control.
+Therefore, they must adhere to the company’s core values and behaviors expected of them.
 This enables them to properly represent the brand and protect is consumers.

 BPO companies and potential clients must remember that a few bad eggs don’t mean the whole case should be thrown away.
 Any organization can be susceptible to fraudulent activity.
 Customer service’s central role on brand loyalty and satisfaction often outweighs the doubt cast on possible call center fraudulent cases in the BPO industry.
 Fraud protection awareness is for everyone; it s crucial in safeguarding companies and lives from criminals.

 Get in touch with Open Access BPO for secure business solutions trusted by global brands.